meltoner/agrofelis/components/remote-control/readme.md

 # Abstract

 The document, presents the details of fabricating a basic remote controller for actuating the wheels, the steering, the breaks and the power of the Agrofelis Robot.
 Accounting for ergonomics, low cost and readily available components a simple extendable design is presented, rapidly prototyping the minimum number of sensors and components needed for booting and controlling the mobility functions of the vehicle.
-The module is decomposed to its  using design plans encoded with crucial metrics and is recompiled using photos taken during the fabrication process.
-The software source code running on the remote micro-controller is presented following approaches implemented in other Agrofelis modules.
-The document concludes with a list of the components used and assorted with indicative suppliers, aiding in the replication of the module.
+The module is de-compiled using design plans annotated with crucial metrics and is re-compiled using photos taken during the fabrication process.
+The software source code running on the micro-controller is presented following alike approaches implemented in other Agrofelis modules.
+The document concludes with a list of components used and assorted with indicative suppliers, aiding in the replication of the module.

 # Introduction